TyrfingMjolnir/FMPReport2xcdatamodel/README.md

 # FMPReport2XCDataModel
 This piece of tooling gives you the power to convert a 1 file FileMaker graph to a CoreData graph by using this xslt as described above.
 If you use FileMaker as single source of truth AND need native support for data in iOS I have not found any easier way to achieve naming conformity throughout the solution.

+# FMPReport2XCodeStoryboard
+This piece of tooling gives you the power to convert a 1 file FileMaker graph to an XCode Storyboard by using this xslt as described above.
+If you use FileMaker as single source of truth AND would like to use your Filemaker layouts as a basis for your iOS or macOS solution this is one way to achieve such functionality.

 License
 =======